theneva/dissertation/interviews/reflections.md

 # Interviews

-I have conducted __X__ interviews at FINN.no to help ensure that the comparison framework will be relevant to the business as well as academia.
+I have conducted two interviews at FINN.no to help ensure that the comparison framework will be relevant to the business as well as academia.

-There might be no point to appending a summary of the interviews.
-TODO: Check other dissertations (on It's Learning) to see what has been done before.

 ## Team Reise